-Steven E Nissen MD, MACCChairman, Department of Cardiovascular Medicine, Cleveland Clinic; Professor of Medicine, Cleveland Clinic Lerner College of Medicine, Case Western Reserve University
+Steven E. Nissen MD, MACCChief Academic Officer, Heart and Vascular Institute, Lewis and Patricia Dickey Chair in Cardiovascular Medicine, Professor of Medicine, Cleveland Clinic Lerner School of Medicine at Case Western Reserve University, Cleveland, Ohio

 Steven E. Nissen MD is Chairman of the Department of Cardiovascular Medicine at the Cleveland Clinic and Professor of Medicine at the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University.
 In 2006-2007 he served as President of the American College of Cardiology (ACC), the professional society representing American cardiologists.
 Trustees.